house9/jquery-iframe-auto-height/README.md

 2.0.0-beta / 2015-06-28

+* Changes entire repo directory structure
   * Use grunt for building and packaging code
-* Changes entire repo directory structure
   * Remove rails demo, use static html instead
+* Add chrome to strategyKeys array

 1.9.5 / 2014-05-17